 Note: Starting a new job or increasing your working hours can affect your benefits.
 Use a benefits calculator to check how much.

-Qualification for help with housing depends most on how long you have claimed for benefits.
+Qualification for help with housing depends most on how long you have claimed for benefits or income support.
 In some circumstances you may get:

 These payments and allowances provide extra help for up to 4 weeks once you start a new job and begin earning wages.
 Extended reductions on your Council Tax bill may also be available in some cases.

-Help and Support Coming off Benefits to Work in the United Kingdom
+Get Help and Support Coming off Benefits and Starting Work in the UK